OpenKneeboard/OpenKneeboard/docs/troubleshooting/logs-and-traces.md

 6. Wait for the problem to occur
 7. In the administrator command prompt, copy-paste `wpr -stop trace.etl`
 8. Also [save the debug logs](#saving-debug-logs)
-9. Share the debug logs zip and the `trace.etl` file in a new thread in the `#openkneeboard-help` Discord channel or a new Github issue, along with a description of the problem.
+9. Share the debug logs zip, game log, and the `trace.etl` file in a new thread in the `#openkneeboard-help` Discord channel or a new Github issue, along with a description of the problem.

 ## Detailed OpenXR Traces